iigonzoii/Code-Refactor/README.md

 I had to find a solution to my above mentioned motivation.
 I produced this Refactor in order to satisfy and prove to myself that I was able to take what I've learned and turn it into real world application.

 ## What problem are we solving?

-  what did i learn
+ Using semantic HTML elements is going to optimize our site for search engines what did i learn
   What makes my project stand out
 Refactoring a code to be more accessible.